TelemetryDeck/SwiftSDK/README.md

 # TelemetryClient

+This package allows you to send signals to [TelemetryDeck](https://telemetrydeck.com) from your Swift code.
+Sign up for a free account at telemetrydeck.com

+## Initialization

 Init the Telemetry Manager at app startup, so it knows your App ID (you can retrieve the App ID in the Telemetry Viewer app, under App Settings)

 ````swift